Poojitha-Chandra/Building-a-Search-Engine/README.md

 # <h3>Search Indexing</h3>
 Search engine indexing **collects,parses** and **stores** data to facilitate fast and accurate information retrieval.The purpose of *storing the index* is to `optimize speed and performance` in finding relevant documents for a search query.Without an index, the search enginewould scan every document in corpus,which would require considerable time and computing power.
 # <h2>Overview</h2>
-The way it works is that actually only `spiders a single webpage`.So, we are going to runfive chunks of code.
+The way it works is that actually only `spiders a single webpage`.So, we are going to run five chunks of code.The basic spidering code is in **spider.py**.This part includes getting some stuff from the web,in this case webpages.Having a database **spider.sqlite** to capture the stuff.The spidering code parses webpages using *Beautiful Soup* and adds stuff to the database.